Luismi74/luismi74.github.io/README.md

 # My Portfolio (luismi74.github.io)

-This is the source code for my portfolio, feel free to check it out.
+This is the source code for my developer portfolio, feel free to check it out.

 **Important note** is that the mobile version works perfectly on my Oneplus 7T using Chrome or Duckduckgo browser, but when tested on an iPhone had some alignment issues which I will be focusing to fix soon.